jluuM2/Hello-World-Dapp/README.md

 The last text written to the blockchain is displayed on the page.

 Prerequisites:

-node version 17 dowload the zip from https://nodejs.org/download/release/v17.9.1/ install somewhere and alther the PATH make sure
+node version 17 dowload the zip from https://nodejs.org/download/release/v17.9.1/

+install somewhere and alter the PATH

+make sure:

     node --version

 To install: